Pacific Northwest Preservation Field School (PNWFS)

 Croatia Summer Conservation Field School

 The Croatia Summer Conservation Field School adds an exciting international element to the University of Oregon's Historic Preservation Program.
-The Croatia Field School specializes in the conservation of vernacular settings and cultural landscapes, and the School of Architecture and Allied Arts' focus on sustainable design.
+The Croatia Field School specializes in the conservation of vernacular settings and cultural landscapes, and sustainable design.

 The Croatia Field School offers a unique look at the vernacular building culture of Croatia's Central Dalmatian Coast.
 Students will explore 16th through 18th century villages, while learning the history of the area, documenting and analyzing important structures, and participating in a hands-on building project.
 This summer will be our fourth field school at the Drvenik Veli location, coupled with our third on the Island of Brac.